 \subsection{Implementation Details and Tuning Parameters}

-All tests were done using a (pure) Matlab implementation, so the time performances should be evaluated carefully.
-Section \ref{sec:seimannounraad} involves several parameters and relations to enable a full understanding of the black box algorithm.
-These have been chosen equally for all experiments with respect to best results, not speed, and could be relaxed for easier problems (or in practice for first trials) to reduce timing considerably.
-It shall hence be mentioned in advance that the number of iterations for the regularized algorithms is in general much higher.
-Straightening the tolerances for ALS (hence allowing more iterations) however, does not lead to notable improvements, or even the opposite. \\ The parameters are given by: $\gamma^{\ast} = 10^{-3}$, $f_{\omega} = 1.1$, $\lowfil_{\mbox{virt}} := 0.33$, $\lowfil_{\mbox{stab}} := 0.99$, $\widetilde{\lowfil}_{\mbox{stab}} := 0.999$, $\beta_{\min} := 0.02$, $f_{P_2} := 2.5$, $|P_2|/|P| = 1/20$.
+All tests for ALS and SALSA were done using a (pure) Matlab implementation.
+This includes the toolbox \textit{multiprod} \cite{Pao2010_Mul}, which allows a reasonably swift evaluation of products between arrays of matrices, $H(i) J(i)$, $i = 1,\ldots,k$, and is much faster than a plain loop.
+In contrast, some subfunctions of RTTC are based on .mex routines.\BCn{k2_}{k_}\\ Instead of solving full problems in each microstep, both ALS and SALSA use coarse cg (cf. Remark \ref{applofcg}), for which the tolerance was empirically chosen low enough such that it did not influence the quality of approximation \BCn{e2_}{e_}.
+Note that the cg steps of RTTC are not comparable, since they are performed on low rank manifolds and used to update all cores at once. \\ We only list time performances in the appendix, which should be interpreted carefully, while the iteration numbers may provide a clearer picture due to similar computational complexities.
+All parameters have been chosen equally for all experiments (except $\rho$ for RTTC) with respect to best results, not speed, and could be relaxed for easier problems (or in practice for first trials) to reduce timing considerably.
+Straightening the tolerances for ALS or RTTC, hence allowing more iterations, did however not lead to notable improvements. \\ \oldwo{We use the same tuning parameters for all tests, given by: $\gamma^{\ast} = 10^{-3}$, $f_{\omega} = 1.1$, $\lowfil_{\mathrm{virt}} := 0.33$, $\lowfil_{\mathrm{stab}} := 0.99$, $\widetilde{\lowfil}_{\mathrm{stab}} := 0.999$, $f_{P_2} := 2.5$, $|P_2|/|P| = 1/20$.